Daniellien2018/Daniellien2018/README.md

-### Hi there! 👋 My name is Daniel Lien
+### Hi there! 👋 My name is Daniel Lien.
-## I am a FullStack Software Engineer with a passion for creating tangible, real-life solutions to positively impact my community, one life of code at a time.
+## I am a Fullstack Software Engineer with a passion for creating tangible, real-life solutions to positively impact my community, one line of code at a time.

 <!--
 **Daniellien2018/Daniellien2018** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.